 The Township of North Huron is a vibrant community just 1 hour west of Waterloo and 1 ½ hours north of London.
 Part of Ontario’s West Coast, we are a short drive away from the shores of Lake Huron.

-North Huron is comprised of the Village of Blyth, the Township of East Wawanosh, and the Town of Wingham - three separate and unique communities each with their own characteristics, culture, history, projects, and businesses.
-We are a municipality that offers an excellent quality of life – we respect our history and our hometown atmosphere.
+North Huron is comprised of the Village of Blyth, the Township of East Wawanosh, and the Town of Wingham.
+We are a municipality that offers an excellent quality of life.
+We value our history and our hometown atmosphere.
 At the same time, our business community is progressive, global and growing.

 The Township of North Huron has a population of 5,000 people and a catchment area of approximately 16,000.